5 Tips to Help Your Child Develop Good Homework Habits

 Not everyone concentrates best in total silence.

-In fact, when I was younger and even today, I enjoy some sort of background noise as I work on articles and other tasks.
-Jazz music or the faint sound of the TV in the background are examples of things that help set a better work mood for me.
+When I was younger, and even today, I enjoy some background noise as I work on articles and other tasks.
+Jazz music or the faint sound of the TV in the background helps set a better work mood for me.

-As you work on these good, daily, homework habits with your child pay attention to his/her cues to see what works best for them and what doesn’t.
+As you work on these good, daily homework habits with your child, please pay attention to his/her cues to see what works best for them and what doesn’t.
 That will ensure you optimize their homework routine.

 5. Use a Timer